How to Use Fisheye Lenses for Photography

 Hugin after initial correction / David Bode

-You can see that looks wrong, so the next step is to go to the Projection tab and change this from Equirectangular to Rectilinear.
+You can see that still looks wrong, so the next step is to go to the Projection tab and change this from Equirectangular to Rectilinear.

 The image is bending in a better way nowThe image is bending in a better way nowThe image is bending in a better way now